-In case you already signed up manually and want to integrate with Azure AD, you will have to perform the below three steps.
+In case you already signed up manually and want to integrate with Azure AD, you will have to perform the following three steps.

-Inside your Federated Directory create a new directory to be integrated with your Microsoft environment.
+Inside your Federated Directory create a new directory which will be integrated with your Microsoft environment.
 Switch the

 Authentication methodto 'Microsoft accounts'.

 Inside this new directory, create a new user.
 The username of this user should be identical to the user name (